 The nano-cap biotech stocks pretty much all went to zero, so that bet was a total bust.
 By 2016 my investments had basically dropped to zero.

 This paid off massively in 2017.
-I was able to sell for a large profit, put a down payment on a house, and pay off about a quarter of my loan balance.
+I was able to sell for a large profit, put a down payment on a house, and knock out a quarter of my loan balance.

 4. I started a software business in 2015.